team-capex/big-map-archive-api-client/README.md

   (title, list of authors, etc) can be modified.

 Options:
-  --config-file FILE              Relative path to the file specifying the
+  --config-file FILE              Path to the YAML file that specifies the
-                                  domain name and a personal access token for the targeted BIG-MAP Archive.  [default:
+                                  domain name and a personal access token for the targeted BIG-MAP Archive.
+See
-                                  bma_config.yaml]
+                                  bma_config.yaml in the GitHub repository.
+                                  [required]
   --record-id TEXT                Id of the published version (e.g.,
                                   "pxrf9-zfh45").  [required]
   --update-only                   Update the metadata of the published
                                   version, without creating a new version.
 By default, a new version is created.
-  --metadata-file FILE            Relative path to the file that contains the
+  --metadata-file FILE            Path to the YAML file that contains the
-                                  metadata (title, list of authors, etc) for updating the published version or creating a new version.  [default:
+                                  metadata (title, list of authors, etc) for updating the published version or creating a new version.
+See data/input/example/update_r
-                                  data/input/metadata.yaml]
+                                  ecord/metadata.yaml in the GitHub
+                                  repository.  [required]
-  --data-files DIRECTORY          Relative path to the data files to be linked
+  --data-files DIRECTORY          Path to the directory that contains the data
-                                  to the newly created version.  [default:
+                                  files to be linked to the newly created version.
+See
-                                  data/input/upload]
+                                  data/input/example/update_record/upload in
-  --link-all-files-from-previous  Link all files that are already linked to
-                                  the previous version to the new version, with the exception of files whose content
+                                  the GitHub repository.  [required] --link-all-files-from-previous  Link all files that are already linked to the previous version to the new version, with the exception of files whose content